dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 ### Assign People or Groups

 To give people access to DNSimple, click "Assignments" in under the configured DNSimple app in your Okta dashboard.
 Then, click "Assign" and select the appropriate users.
 If an assigned user does not already have a matching DNSimple user with the same email address, a DNSimple user will be provisioned for them and the DNSimple account admin will receive a notification that they have been added.
-If an assigned user already exists, they will need to link their Okta user on the User Settings page within DNSimple.
+If an assigned user already exists, they will need to link their Okta identity on the User Settings page within DNSimple.

 ### Access control